Guessing Cost: Bounds and Applications to Data Repair in Distributed Storage: An Application: Distributed Data Regeneration

 \begin{theorem} Let each slave node to be independently unavailable/failed with probability $q > 0$.
 Assuming a degree-$d_v$ node is lost, let also $c_M$ be the cost of contacting the back-up node and $c_{max} \triangleq \max\{c_1,c_2,\dots,c_{d_v}\}$ satisfying

 where $M=d_v+1$.
-Then guessing check relations as well as the back-up master in the order of non-decreasing costs minimizes the average cost of downloaded symbols in the node repair process. \end{theorem} \begin{proof} Assuming independence, the probability that $j$-th check node will successfully repair the gray-colored node of Fig. \ref{fig:sgc2} can be shown to be of the form
+Then guessing check relations as well as the back-up master in the order of non-decreasing costs minimizes the average cost of downloaded symbols in the node repair process. {(Here we use the guessing term for trying these relations until the lost symbol is repaired or using back-up master if this symbol could not be repaired using local nodes' check relations.)} \end{theorem} \begin{proof} Assuming independence, the probability that $j$-th check node will successfully repair the gray-colored node of Fig. \ref{fig:sgc2} can be shown to be of the form

 from which we realize that the probabilities are dependent on the costs.
 In a more general version of the problem, the costs of the check nodes may take values independent of the degrees (e.g., the communication cost required for obtaining a variable node may be different).
 In search of an optimal strategy, we need to think about $p_j$'s and $c_j$'s at the same time.
 Fortunately from equation (\ref{eqn43}), we can express $p_j$'s recursively for $j \leq M-1$,